Pragmatic UX Design

 Before launch I set up a specific set of KPIs to track, such as average time spent on posts or number of page visits, based on cohorts of users who access the app multiple times a day, daily or weekly.

-Along with tracking I also laid out rough predicted scenarios and how to react when things go wrong.
+Along with tracking, I also laid out rough outlines for how to react when things go wrong.

 Major improvement to tab handling was incorporated quickly after launch, always leading the users back to the last active tab.